pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 # Building Our App

 It's time to start building our app.
-We only need one file, so navigate to a directory of your choosing and open a new file called `morbotron.rb` in your preferred editor.
+In the same directory as your `Gemfile`, open a new file called `morbotron.rb` in your preferred editor.

 At the top of this file add the following lines: